-When you take an excessive dosage and your body cannot metabolize the drug, overdose symptoms develop.
+When an individual takes an excessive dosage and their body cannot metabolize the drug, overdose symptoms develop.
 Understandably, the overdose symptoms largely depend on body weight and the individual capacity to break down the drug.

 Another important factor is previous exposure to Morphine.
 For example, an individual who has developed a tolerance may be able to digest a larger amount of Morphine than a beginning user.